LauraMayock/Leather-works-sustainable-products/README.md

 * [Damion](https://fonts.google.com/specimen/Damion?query=damion) - This was for the logo.
 I initially wanted to make the V and the T cursive; however, I found this font perfect for all letters of the logo.

-## **Marketing Stratergy**

-As Vapor Town is a start-up business, the budget for marketing is limited.
-However, there are several ways that Vapor town can market itself to help increase sales and brand awareness.
-Using Facebook to pump out content and drive traffic is the first and most straightforward.
-The use of paid ads allows the business to target specific demographics and increase brand awareness.
-The use of social media is also a great way to get feedback from customers and to help with customer service.
-There is an image of the Facebook page in the features section below and a link to the page [here](https://www.facebook.com/people/Vapor-Town/100087760702549/).

-The second is the use of google ads which are a great way to increase brand awareness and help with SEO.
-The use of google ads can also help with the use of long-tail keywords and help with the ranking of the site.

-The third is the use of influencers.
-Influences are a great way to increase brand awareness.
-Free samples could be sent to popular vape reviewers on youtube in exchange for a mention/hashtag/ link in the description.
-Further helps raise brand awareness because the video could be posted on Facebook and the influencer tagged in the post, which with the help of the algorithm gods at Facebook, would help bring an organic audience to the Facebook page and, hopefully, the store.

-The final method would then be sending regular news letters to the mailing list obtained via the mailchimp form.
-The newsletter would contain links to recent articles on vaping, the latest products and the highly sought after special offers and promotions.
-This would help with brand awareness building a community around the brand.

 # **Features**